tytydraco/yessleep/out/Dont_play_the_Can_You_Hide_game_if_it_appears_on_your_phone.md

 “You’re both just envious that I can scroll through Reddit and play games away from the watchful eye of my employer,” Corey said.
 “Speaking of games, Lee, have you played ‘Can you hide?’?”

-My heart plummeted, and I felt as if Corey’s words were tinder-blocks, dragging my body though the floorboards.
+My heart plummeted, and I felt as if Corey’s words were cinder blocks, dragging my body though the floorboards.

 “He’s obsessed,” Tanya sighed.
 “He’s been playing it every day since Tuesday.”